bluerobotics/ardusub-zola/advanced-usage/index.md

 ### Joysticks

-Cockpit is intended to work with arbitrary joystick types, and allows mapping joystick buttons and axes to various [protocols](#joystick-protocols), which can send inputs and commands to the vehicle, or trigger interface events.
+Cockpit is intended to work with arbitrary joystick types, and allows mapping joystick buttons and axes to various [protocol functions](#joystick-protocols), which can send inputs and commands to the vehicle, or trigger interface events.
+Once a function mapping is configured it is possible to export it to the computer and/or the vehicle, which can then be imported later to new Cockpit instances/devices.

 {{ easy_image(src="../getting-started/joystick-config", width=600, center=true) }}

 Support is built in for simultaneous input from multiple sources, including multiple joysticks, and by default each joystick can provide up to 8 axis ranges and 32 buttons.

 #### Joystick Protocols